SmayanKhanna/Physics-Demos/README.md

+# Physics Demos
-# Collisions - A bunch of demos on basic physics concepts created in python
+A bunch of simple physics simulations/demos coded in python.
+Includes basic concepts in mechanics like motion, collisions etc.